petrurey/Evolutionary-Art-Web-App/README.md

 # Evolutionary-Art-Web-App

 My 3rd year Computer Science BSc final project: Evolutionary Art Web App.
 I am using this project to learn more about and consolidate knowledge regarding foundational web technologies like HTML, CSS and JavaScript.
 I am also hoping to integrate a framework like React once I feel comfortable enough with all the other elements.
-This project heavily uses the [oCanvas library](http://ocanvas.org/) to simplify the programing of actions like "drag-and-drop" or creating shapes.
+This project uses the [oCanvas library](http://ocanvas.org/) to simplify the programing of actions like "drag-and-drop" or creating shapes, as well as [JQuery](https://jquery.com/) for some form input retrieval.

 ## File Descriptions